Following the DREAM

 - Interior and Deck

 Now the serious work begins.
 Best to accomplish as much as you can inside before you start the deck structure.
 Lots of time drawing, mocking up, templates, milling, fabricating, finishing, wiring, plumbing, mechanical systems, sanding, (a zillion sheets of sandpaper and eternal raw fingers), paint, varnish, and, lots of beer.
 For the deck, it’s back to the lofting for the curvature and patterns for lamination.
 The deck is an underlayer of 1/2-inch marine fin ply and then ½-inch teak, epoxied, screwed, plugged, and then two-part polysulfide caulking.
-Messy, but traditional with a beautiful result that has lasted—so far—nearly 35 years.
+Messy, but traditional with a beautiful result that has lasted—so far—more than forty years.

 - Down the Road